NTSB engineer says carbon fiber hull from submersible showed signs of flaws

 Hull pieces recovered after the tragedy showed substantial delamination of the layers of carbon fiber, which were bonded to create the hull of the experimental submersible, he said.

-On Wednesday, he pushed back at the idea the Titan could not have been thoroughly tested before use because of its experimental nature.
+On Wednesday, Kohnen pushed back at the idea the Titan could not have been thoroughly tested before use because of its experimental nature.
+He also said OceanGate’s operations raised concerns among many people in the industry.

-“We do have these test procedures.
-They are enshrined in law,” Kohnen said.
+Kohnen said “I don’t think many people ever told Stockton no.” He described Rush as not receptive to outside scrutiny.

+“This is not something where we don’t want you to do it.
+We want you to do it right,” Kohnen said.

 The Coast Guard opened a public hearing earlier this month that is part of a high level investigation into the cause of the implosion.
 Some of the testimony has focused on the submersible’s carbon fiber construction, which was unusual.
 Other testimony focused on the troubled nature of the company.